ppboyy/networkslabs/networks_lab2-master/CHECKOFF.md

 11. `/pokemon?offset=<number_of_offset>`

-Display pokemons with a front offset of N
+Display pokemons with a front offset of N.

 ### POST